chengchengzheng/week4/README.md

 <img width="563" alt="截屏2025-02-18 19 58 45" src="https://github.com/user-attachments/assets/a805964e-f299-4d0f-9b40-58cd63ae22e1" />

+### Image resolution:
+Visualisation of K-mean clustering results in randomly generated data plots.
+The solid grey dots represent the centre of mass of each cluster, and the four coloured groups of coloured dots indicate the division of a data sample into four clusters.

 <!-- Gaussian Mixture Models (GMM) [Bishop and Nasrabadi, 2006] -->
 ### Gaussian Mixture Models (GMM) [Bishop and Nasrabadi, 2006]
 #### Introduction to Gaussian Mixture Models